petenorth/angular-5-example/README.md

     oc new-build .

-NOTE the first build will fail because it is a binary build and binary input has been provided.
+NOTE the first build will fail because it is a binary build and binary input hasn't been provided.

 ### Start the pipeline